stefanuebe/vaadin-fullcalendar/docs/main/samples.md

 Some samples use an in-memory entry provider when modifiying the calendar data to keep things simple.
 You may need to adapt those parts, if you use a different entry provider.

 Also we tried to keep things short.
-So you may see variables like `calendar` or `entry` without any declaration.
+So you may see variables like `calendar`, `entry` or `entryProvider` without any declaration.
 In those cases these represent the basic types `FullCalendar`, `Entry` or `EntryProvider`.

 If you find an outdated sample, please create an issue for that.